rajgoel/course-machine-learning/08-lecture/slides.md

 ## Double DQN (DDQN)

-To reduce the overestimation bias DDQN uses the target network for evaluation, and the main network for action selection.
+To reduce the overestimation bias, DDQN uses the target network for evaluation, and the main network for action selection.

 > [!NOTE]
 > If the main network overestimates an action, the target network provides an independent evaluation that is less likely to have the same overestimation bias.